There are no sacred cows in Buffalo as new Bills regime lays down the law

 "These are all the decisions and conversations that Brandon and I have on a daily basis," the coach said.
 "That's part of the job, it goes with the territory.
 We embrace those, those are good conversations, important conversations and important decisions for the future of this organization.
 We take those very seriously and that's why when we do things, we do them for a certain reason, and that's everything we do.
 It's in the best interest of this football team and this organization."

 Um, yeah, these guys aren't done reshaping the Bills image and roster by a long shot.
-That will not include, however, a trade of star running back LeSean McCoy ("LeSean is going to be a Buffalo Bill," Beane said, emphatically, leaving no wiggle room), or starting quarterback Tyrod Taylor, who suffered a concussion Saturday during a penalty-and-injury filled contest that displayed many of this team's current limitations.
+That will not include, however, a trade of star running back LeSean McCoy ("LeSean is going to be a Buffalo Bill," Beane said, emphatically, leaving no wiggle room), or starting quarterback Tyrod Taylor, who suffered a concussion Saturday during a penalty- and injury-filled contest that displayed many of this team's current limitations.

 This is not a total teardown, though no one here would oversell the ability to truly contend in 2017, either.
 There is a tacit understanding that the ultimate task is to ensure stability and success down the road.
 They inherited a fractured building and a team beset by poor evaluations and bad contracts.

 "We reworked some things in the football operations and who is doing what and basically the chain of command everything," Beane said of efforts to bring all sides of the franchise together.
 "It's not been a total overhaul, but we've modified it and we think it's a good setup for a winning culture.
 And the coaches and the front office, everybody has to preach the same message to the players.
-And when you really get it going, the players, your veteran leaders, the guys that have your message and have your back, they will handle it from a peer standpoint …
+And when you really get it going, the players, your veteran leaders, the guys that have your message and have your back, they will handle it from a peer standpoint. …

-"Obviously, when jobs open rarely is it Camelot when you walk in - 40-plus million in cap space and a franchise quarterback, and all of that stuff.
-But the attraction here was the Pegulas (owners), my relationship with Sean, and the trust that would be there.
+"Obviously, when jobs open rarely is it Camelot when you walk in -- $40-plus million in cap space and a franchise quarterback, and all of that stuff.
+But the attraction here was the Pegulas [owners], my relationship with Sean, and the trust that would be there.
 And we think we've got some players and we know we've got work to do and were fired up to do it."

-Following the trade of Darby to Philadelphia (during which the Bills picked up receiver Jordan Matthews to offset some of the loss of Watkins), and Watkins to the Rams, Beane has amassed two picks in each of the first three rounds of the 2018 draft.
-The Bills are positioned to take a top quarterback if it's time to move on from Taylor, and continue an aggressive rebuild through other trades as well.
+Following the trade of Darby to Philadelphia (with the Bills picking up receiver Jordan Matthews to offset some of the loss of Watkins), and Watkins to the Rams, Beane has amassed two picks in each of the first three rounds of the 2018 draft.
+The Bills are positioned to take a top quarterback if it's time to move on from Taylor and continue an aggressive rebuild through other trades as well.

-For all of his skill, Watkins' chronic foot problems limited him, the team had already smartly not picked up his fifth-year option due to the health issues (a decision made before Beane's arrival), and that second-round pick Buffalo got from the Rams stands to be quite high in that round.
+For all of his skill, Watkins' chronic foot problems limited him.
+The team had smartly not picked up his fifth-year option due to the health issues (a decision made before Beane's arrival), and that second-round pick Buffalo got from the Rams stands to be quite high in that round.

 "I was not intent on trading him," Beane said of Watkins.
 "I got some calls back in June and I just said, 'Look, let's get him healthy and see what we've got and let me get to know him a little bit.'
 And he's a great young man, but it's just that L.A. gave us a value, and, at the same time, I knew I had the Jordan Matthews thing coming back for Darby, and I was working them both.
 And knowing that we want to win in 2017, I don't know if I would've done it not getting Jordan back.
 But now we're also stocked with two ones, two twos and two threes next year."